Research Program

 Completed Projects

-(5) Covid Rural West Project: Community and Household-Level Impacts of the Covid-19 Pandemic in the Rural US West (2020-2022)
+Community and Household-Level Impacts of the Covid-19 Pandemic in the Rural US West (2020-2023)

-Project Description: The coronavirus pandemic has disrupted life for millions of people across the United States.
-Yet, there has been a lack of rapid and reliable information about the scope of its impact and potential solutions in underserved areas such as the rural U.S. West.
-Current information relies on national surveys or focuses on urban regions with greater institutional resources, rather than tailored specifically to the unique needs of rural communities.
+Project Description: The coronavirus pandemic disrupted life for millions of people across the United States, yet there was a lack of rapid and reliable information about its scope and impact in underserved areas such as the rural US West.
 With this project we fielded a multi-wave survey to assess the social and economic impacts of the pandemic on households and communities across the western United States.
+This project informed public policy across various levels of government to meet the needs of rural communities struggling with the social and economic impacts of the pandemic.

 Collaborators: Justin Farrell, Kathryn McConnell, J. Tom Mueller, Alexis Merdjanoff